robotology/robotology-superbuild/README.md

 This profile is enabled by the `ROBOTOLOGY_ENABLE_EVENT_DRIVEN` CMake option.

 ### System Dependencies
-The steps necessary to install the system dependencies of the Core profile are provided in operating system-specific installation documentation.
+The steps necessary to install the system dependencies of the Event-driven profile are provided in operating system-specific installation documentation.

 Dependencies-specific documentation